 With regular updates to the congregation and a variety of fundraising events, the momentum to support this project has continued.
 It has been wonderful for us at St Andrew’s Church to have been involved right from the start in helping Alcides to develop Azul Wasi and to be a part of this project which is making a real difference to the lives of the children who live there.

 Alcides and the children are very grateful to the people of St Andrew’s Church both for their financial support and for their prayers.
-A short video was made to thank the people of St Andrew’s:

 How you can help

 Please continue to pray for this project: for Alcides, for those who look after the children and for the children whose home this is.